 Today, clothing is cheap, and with Black Friday and two-for-one deals, it gets even cheaper.
 Fast fashion is a production model and distribution of clothing at high speed in large volumes resulting in an affordable end retail cost.
 Fast Fashion producers typically base their designs on styles displayed at fashion shows or promoted by celebrity culture, appealing to the latest trends to consumers as a keen price point.

 However, correcting the ills of fast fashion requires global efforts.
-Meanwhile, to combat the worst of the fast fashion industry numerous options are growing in popularity, from online thrift stores to sustainable clothing brands.
+Meanwhile, to combat the worst of the fast fashion industry, numerous options are growing in popularity, from online thrift stores to sustainable clothing brands practicing circular fashion.
 Read on for reasons to ditch fast fashion in favor of more planet-friendly fashion.

 Read More: What is Fast Fashion?

 #1 - More than 50% of fast fashion clothes will be discarded within one year of purchase thanks to fast-moving trends1